UKLLC/Guidebook/ukllc_book/docs/lps_partner/lps_introduction.md

 # LPS in the UK LLC partnership
->Last modified: 09 Mar 2026
+>Last modified: 01 Jul 2026

 <div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>The UK has a world-leading portfolio of around 100 Longitudinal Population Studies (LPS) that have collected detailed  information on over three million members of the UK public. </strong></div>
 <br>

 Data collected by LPS include in-depth measures of physical and mental health, lifestyle, environmental and socio-economic measures, alongside biological samples.

-Table 1 provides an overview of the **22 LPS that are part of UK LLC**.
+Table 1 provides an overview of the **23 LPS that are part of UK LLC**.
 UK LLC remains open to additional LPS joining the partnership through a formalised onboarding process.

 >The table does not include LPS that are working to join the UK LLC partnership but have not yet notified their participants through ‘fair processing’ communications.
 No data flow into the UK LLC TRE until participants have been notified.